Injection Log Template: Site Rotation, Dose, and Reaction Notes

 • Tracking injection timing alongside symptom improvements helps measure how long each dose remains effective.

-• A detailed injection history is essential when switching medications or appealing insurance coverage decisions.
+• A detailed injection history is useful when switching medications or supporting an insurance appeal, since you can hand over dates and reactions instead of trying to reconstruct them.

 Which side of the abdomen did you use last time?
 Did the left thigh cause a reaction, or was that two months ago?
 When was your last dose, exactly?